yang2000/interview-1/README.md

-# Hammerhead Interview Development Asssignment
+# Hammerhead Interview Development Assignment

 Start by forking this repo and solving the problem with completed instructions for building/running.